Hariharan-A-1268/Chat-Sphere/README.md

 # Chat-Sphere

-This React project is a MERN (MongoDB, Express.js, React, Node.js) stack project designed to create a user-friendly chatting app which uses real time communication and have both one-on-one and group chatting functionalities.
+This React project is a MERN (MongoDB, Express.js, React, Node.js) stack project designed to create a user-friendly chatting app which uses real time communication and have both one to one and group chatting functionalities.
 This project stores user data in encrypted format in Mongo DB Database.

 <br>